DevLUp-Inc/Website-Content/about.md

 # We are DevLUp!

 Previously known as the UF Game Developer's Association (UF GDA), DevLUp was created by University of Florida students interested in game development.
-What originally began as a small group for students to discuss a common interest has grown into a community that fosters growth for it's members skills.

-DevLUp does not stop there.
-In conjuction to our online community we will be offering resources to help individuals throughout their game development journeys.
-We hope that by lowering the barrier to entry to game development by providing educational tools and resources to our users we can grow the game developer community as a whole.
+Since around December 2020, we've grown from **100** to **700 members.

+### Why are so many people joining?
+* We help teach beginners game dev through **weekly workshops**.
+* We've got a community full of talent that **communicates 3x as much as the average larger student org** discord at UF!
+(Not another dead discord!)
+* We're constantly improving, and we keep our members involved in that process.

 ## Our Purpose

 ### Community

-* The backbone of DevLUp and what we are most proud of is the supportive and interactive online community present in our discord.
-Here you can find mentors, feedback, opportunities, and friends that share the common interest in game development.
+* The backbone of DevLUp is the supportive and interactive online community we foster.
+You can find mentors, feedback, opportunities, and friends that share the common interest in game development.
+We host fun social events too, including but not limited to...
+  * semesterly potlucks
+  * semesterly game nights featuring
+    * rocket league
+    * private MC Hunger games
+    * Splitgate
+    * and more...

 ### Development